yale-redcap/yes3-powershell-scripts/README.md

 ## The YES3 Powershell scripts

-There are two YES3 PowerShell scripts, as described in the following table.
+There are two YES3 PowerShell scripts, as described in this section.

 ### session-install.ps1